k-laskowski/RaspberryPi/README.md

 # RaspberryPi

-This repository contains descriptions and examples of Raspberry Pi device (hosting Raspberry Pi OS) customizations used as part of my home IT environment.
+This repository contains workbooks with descriptions and examples of Raspberry Pi device (hosting Raspberry Pi OS) customizations used as part of my home IT environment adn home automation.
+The custom config scenarios include turning Raspberry Pi into wifi router with USB LTE modem and persistent VPN link to OpenVPN server, setting up script-based triggered actions based on RPi AP wireless clients activity, integration with IP cameras using camera Web API, setting up alert notifications, and others...

 Refer to [Wiki](../../wiki) for detailed content.